jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 be nonsensical.

 After the collection process, I had FIXME: number of data points.
 I then preprocessed this data by scaling and centering the rgb values to the -0.5..0.5 range by dividing by 255 and subtracting 0.5.
+Another preprocessing step was to crop the images, omitting 70 pixels from the top and 20 from the bottom, as well as 8 pixels from each side (see code line 52).

 I finally randomly shuffled the data set and put 20% of the data into a validation set.